iotaledger/iota-wiki/content/tutorials/single-page-tutorials/mint-nft-with-javascript-shimmer.md

 - [How the Immutable Metadata works](#How_to_add_Metadata_to_an_NFT)

 :::info Why we have iota.js and iota.rs with Node.js bindings

-- You can use [iota.js](https://wiki.iota.org/iotajs/welcome) in a browser.
-This is not possible with the Node.js bindings on iota.rs.
+- You can use [iota.js](https://wiki.iota.org/iotajs/welcome) in a browser, which is impossible with the Node.js bindings on iota.rs.
 - [iora.rs Node.js](https://wiki.iota.org/iota.rs/getting_started/nodejs) bindings are recommended to use in Node.js applications.
 - For wallet integrations, we recommend using [wallet.rs](https://wiki.iota.org/wallet.rs/welcome), which offers abstractions to handle IOTA payments and can optionally interact with IOTA Stronghold for seed.

 :::

 # Prerequisites